-Tom Watson is a financial journalist at Mozo, specialising in fintech, property and business banking.
+Tom Watson is a financial journalist at Mozo and co-host of the Finance Burrito podcast, specialising in fintech, property and business banking.
 Whether it’s reporting on banking trends or uncovering the latest product innovations, Tom’s mission is to keep our readers up to date with breaking Australian financial news.
 His work is often sourced in the media and across social media channels.
 Tom has a degree in Journalism from the University of Technology, Sydney.

 Not necessarily.
 Like personal credit cards, business credit cards have a wide range of interest rates and fees depending on the card provider and the type of card.
 As we mentioned above, the business credit card interest rates in the Mozo database range from as little as 7.49% all the way up to 24.99%, while annual fees and other costs tend to vary between low cost credit cards and rewards or platinum cards.

 One way to reduce the amount of interest you pay is simply by paying off the balance on your credit card each statement period.

 There is no single best small business credit card, as the right match for your business will depend on your needs.
 Some small businesses may prefer a low rate or low fee card to help keep their costs down, while others might rather the ability to earn points or make use of platinum features.

 One way to compare some of the best business credit cards in Australia is with the Mozo Experts Choice Business Credit Card Awards.
 Our 2019 awards judged 35 different credit cards in order to find the best options across a number of categories.